“I Surrender, Dear”

 Artie Shaw worked for Kahn until late in 1932, and played in addition to alto saxophone and clarinet, baritone saxophone and flute.
 Recordings exist of Shaw playing these instruments.
 One of the most notable occurrences from Shaw’s time with the Kahn band was his appearance with them in a short Vitaphone film called The Yacht Party.
 This film was made at the Vitaphone/Warner Brothers studio in Brooklyn, New York in August of 1932, with release by September 23, 1932.(5) Shaw is plainly visible in this film playing alto saxophone and clarinet, and plays a good clarinet solo on “Way Down Yonder in New Orleans” early in the film.
 (I have posted a link to a video of that film below.)

 Art Shaw with Roger Wolfe Kahn’s band – November 1932 at Hotel Pennsylvania, NYC.
-Kahn is in the center with baton; Shaw is over his left shoulder.,
+Kahn is in the center with baton; Shaw is over his left shoulder.
+Some of the sidemen have been identified.

 Shaw left Kahn’s employ in mid-November of 1932, when Kahn disbanded for lack of work.
 Kahn very thoughtfully facilitated the transition of his band into the rehearsals for George Gershwin’s latest Broadway musical, Pardon My English.
 That show was not successful however, running only from January 20 to February 27, 1933.
 Nevertheless, with the rehearsals, out-of-town try-outs and the run of the show, it had provided Shaw with continuous employment for three months, and some valuable close musical encounters with Gershwin.